Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Analysis of Instability

+Thus, the discrepancy is not only an objective-level mismatch: through the term $C$, \textit{it can actually shift the stationary point and lead to degenerate flow maps}.
+This term arises from the gap $\Delta v$ between the marginal velocity $v^*_t(x_t)$ and the per-sample conditional velocity $v_t(x_t|x)$.
+We later show how this gap also affects stop-gradient objectives such as consistency training $\mathcal L_\mathrm{CT}$ (\cref{prop:instability}).

-To demonstrate the suboptimality of direct training, we conduct experiments on a toy dataset, as shown in \cref{fig:toy}.
-Compared to Eulerian distillation, which successfully learns the ground-truth distribution, direct training converges to a degenerate distribution, consistent with the proposition.
+To demonstrate this suboptimality of direct training, we conduct experiments on a toy dataset, as shown in \cref{fig:toy}.
+Compared to Eulerian distillation, which successfully learns the ground-truth distribution, direct training converges to a degenerate distribution, consistent with the proposition (see also \cref{appendix:add-expr}).

-Instead, we show that consistency training can recover solutions satisfying the Eulerian equation, even when guided by conditional velocity.
-However, this does not imply convergence due to its gradient dynamics (see \cref{proof:instability}).
+When a stop-gradient operation is applied to $\mathcal L_\mathrm{DT}$, it coincides with the consistency training objective $\mathcal L_\mathrm{CT}$ in \cref{eq:ct}.
+This objective can recover solutions satisfying the Eulerian equation, even when guided by conditional velocity~\citep{consistencymodel}.
+However, this holds only at the expectation level, and a small batch size can induce a residual gap (see \cref{proof:instability}).

-\begin{proposition} (Instability of consistency training) Consistency training with a conditional velocity admits fixed-point solutions that satisfy the Eulerian equation.
-However, it lacks the sufficient second-order structure required for convergence and only ensures the existence of such fixed points.
-As a result, it may fail to converge. \end{proposition}

-Since this connection to the Eulerian equation holds \textit{only at the expectation level}, a small batch size shifts the optimization closer to direct training.
-As shown in \cref{fig:ct-batchsize}, this can lead to a degenerate solution and helps explain why recent consistency models use large batch sizes.